woodystock/MergeConflict/README.md

 # MergeConflict
-An example of a merge conflict in git hub
+An example of a merge conflict in git hub ,changing the line 2